solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Root Test`

-> The root test is used in situations where a series term or part of it is raised to the power of the index variable.
-If the root test isn't fairly easy to use, you probably shouldn't use it.
+"The root test is used in situations where a series term or part of it is **raised to the power of the index variable**. "

+> Notice: The root test **isn't** a good choice if a series contains **factorial** terms.
+If the root test isn't fairly easy to use, you probably **shouldn't** use it.
 But when it works, it often cuts to convergence or divergence quickly.
-The root test isn't a good choice if a series contains factorial terms.
-You'll notice some similarities between how we interpret the root test and the ratio test.

 [▼Refer to xaktly: Ratio test / root test](http://www.xaktly.com/RatioTestRootTest.html)